 Evakool have been around since the early 90’s and boy their range has grown!
 Whilst most other portable fridge freezer brands might have a handful of different models, Evakool has over 35 different portable fridge models, and counting!
 Their range includes polyurethane, fiberglass, and metal cabinet models.
 Looking at their Fiberglass range, these are the premium offering from Evakool and their fiberglass material mean they have exceptional insulation and will always perform very well, even in extremely hot environments.
 No need for an external fridge cover.
 They will reach desired low temperatures quicker than plastic cabinet fridges.
 The fiberglass material also makes them easy to clean and they will not absorb any smells – they are consequently popular for fishing requirements, among many other uses.
 Evakool make these models in Australia and they come with a 5 year warranty.
 Very popular for camping, caravan/camper trailer trips, 4WD’ing and boating.
 You will pay slightly more for these models, but the benefits are very compelling.

-Their other ranges include strongly built polyethylene material fridges such as the Fridgemate Range (built for tradesmen) and the Travelmate TMX Range (similar to the Dometic Waeco CFX models).
+Their other ranges include strongly built polyethylene material fridges such as the Fridgemate Range (built for tradesmen), the Travelmate TMX Range (similar to the Dometic Waeco CFX models) and the newly released Travelmate TMDZ Dual Zone range!
 Their metal cabinet models can be found in the Glacier Range (dual compartments) and RV Range (single tubs).
 What we like about these aforementioned ranges is that they are still very high quality portable fridges, but are priced lower than most of the other premium fridge offerings.

 Verdict: We really like Evakool.
 They may not have the same brand recognition as say Waeco or Engel, but they make great portable fridges for the Australian environment, and their range covers all sizes and applications.
 If you’re willing to pay a bit extra, then their Fiberglass range performs exceptionally well in heat: these models will get to desired temperature quickly and will keep your drinks cold and food fresh on the extra hot days without issue.
 As for the other Evakool ranges, these are just as compelling, but more so form a price point of view.
 Check the Glacier, RV, Fridgemate and Travelmate ranges against other brands with comparable ranges and the Evakool offerings will stack up very well.
 Like the other ranges, Evakool have a national service agent and spare parts network.